gilesp/vurtcouk/content/post/a_summary_of_the_five_stage_learning_model_paper.md

-#+BEGIN_MD
 +++
 title = "A Summary of the 5 Stage Model of Skill Acquisition" description = "Learning about how we learn by reading academic papers" tags = ["learning", "academic papers"] date = 2016-08-19T16:12:10Z
 +++

-#+END_MD
-I'm interested in learning about how we learn, and inspired by [[https://blog.acolyer.org/][Adrian Colyer's blog]] and [[https://www.infoq.com/presentations/research-future][QCon keynote]], I decided to have a go at reading and summarising a paper.
+I'm interested in learning about how we learn, and inspired by [Adrian Colyer's blog](https://blog.acolyer.org/) and [QCon keynote](https://www.infoq.com/presentations/research-future), I decided to have a go at reading and summarising a paper.

-I've chosen [[http://handle.dtic.mil/100.2/ADA084551]["A Five-Stage Model of the Mental Activities Involved in Directed Skill Acquisition"]] by Stuart E. Dreyfuss and Hubert L.
+I've chosen ["A Five-Stage Model of the Mental Activities Involved in Directed Skill Acquisition"](http://handle.dtic.mil/100.2/ADA084551) by Stuart E. Dreyfuss and Hubert L.
 Dreyfuss.
 It was written in 1980 for the United States Air Force.

 Th paper proposes five stages through which a student passes when learning a new skill, and that concrete experience becomes more important that abstract principles as the student progresses.
 The stages are:

 1. Novice
 2. Competence
 3. Proficiency
 4. Expertise
 5. Mastery

 This paper is very easy to read and doesn't require any particular previous experience or expertise in the subject area.
-It also opens with the mental image of a baby flailing around trying to learn how to pilot an aeroplane[fn:1], which tickled me.
+It also opens with the mental image of a baby flailing around trying to learn how to pilot an aeroplane<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>, which tickled me.

-** Novice
+# Novice<a id="orgheadline1"></a>

 A novice learner is given non-situational (context free) features which they can recognise without experience and a set of rule for determining an action based on these features.
 For example, a novice